-You worked your tail off as an undergrad to have an amazing GPA, took MCAT review courses to get a high score, participated in hours of clinical experience, and still were rejected from medical school!
+You worked your tail off as an undergrad to earn an amazing GPA, took MCAT review courses to get a high score, and engaged in many hours of clinical experience and community service, but you were still rejected from medical school!
 Where did you go wrong?
-How can you get it right the next time?
+How can you get it right next time?

 Here’s some advice for you from Accepted’s expert consultants on how to increase your chances for success when reapplying:

 Consultant Dr. Barry Rothman, PhD, says that he “regularly sees candidates reapplying prematurely, without taking the time needed to improve their grades or gain clinical experience.
-These apps are often submitted because of parental pressure or worries that one will ‘age out’ of medical school.”
-If you know that you need to take more classes or get more clinical experience, do it… despite what your parents or a ticking clock might have to say.
-A well-timed reapplication will save you time and money in the long run, keeping your parents happy as well.
+These applications are often submitted because of parental pressure or worries that one will ‘age out’ of medical school.”
+If you know that you need to take more upper-level classes or get more clinical experience, take the time to do it – despite what your parents or a ticking clock might have to say.
+A well-timed reapplication will save you time and money in the long run (and keep your parents happy as well).

-Before you apply again, check out Accepted’s Rejection Review to help you figure out what went wrong and how to be successful in the next application round.
+Before you apply again, Accepted’s Medical School Rejection Review can help you figure out what caused your application to fail and how to be successful in the next application round.
 We look forward to helping you GET ACCEPTED!